 Most of the product development process data is managed in the PDM system.
 It’s an agile design process, and the product description in the PDM gives designers, developers and buyers a common understanding of what the article looks like.

 Images are usually created in a Computer Aided Design (CAD) program and published to the PDM system.
 This way, everyone has access to the designs, and there’s less room for confusion.
-The collaboration is real time, and everyone in the team can work at the same time – which helps to save time!
+The collaboration is in real time, and everyone on the team can work at the same time—which helps save time!

 Based on the designs, the product developer defines the technical specification of the product.
 Specifying a product involves modifying the basic pattern, grading and fitting it for different sizes.
-Apart from the insurance of the wash care instruction, the product developer – also called the technician – is in charge of the complete sampling process: until the item is ready for production and its follow up.
+Apart from the insurance of the wash care instructions, the product developer—also called the technician—is in charge of the complete sampling process: until the item is ready for production and its follow up.

 Keeping track of the product development

 There are several milestones and meetings where the collection will be reviewed.
-Everyone in the team – and of course, the product manager – must approve the final production.
+Everyone on the team—and of course, the product manager—must approve the final production.
 The development process and part of the buying process are managed within the PDM system.
 Most companies use a different system to track all of the collection financials: the Enterprise Resource Planning system (ERP).

-The buyer plans the inventory and based on the calculations – purchases the fabric (or other accessories necessary for the assembling of the product) using ERP.
-She/he is also in charge of ordering the fabric from the fabric mills to the final production using the tracking (SCM) and planning tool.
+The buyer plans the inventory and based on the calculations, purchases the fabric (or other accessories necessary for the assembling of the product) using ERP.
+The buyer is also in charge of ordering the fabric from the fabric mills to the final production using the tracking (SCM) and planning tool.